fayomihorace/technical-writting/every-programmer-should-know-these-conventions-and-practices.md

 **Very Important**

 - **Test your code**.
 Write test (at least unit tests) cases as much as you can, especially when the feature is tricky or complex.

+- **Think big**.
+Take care of scalability and performance matters.
+Don't code like if you'll be the only user of your website, even if it's a side project, or don't code like your software will just have 10 or 100 users, think big.
+Think about what will happen if it came that there are millions or billions of users using it.
+Won't this database request or loop take a while ? will this code still do the job ?
+Think about it while coding and improve your code as you go.